ysshwan147/FateAvatar/doc-CN/README.md

 @inproceedings{zhang2025fate,
-      title={FATE: Full-head Gaussian Avatar with Textural Editing from Monocular Video}, author={Zhang, Jiawei and Wu, Zijian and Liang, Zhiyang and Gong, Yicheng and Hu, Dongfang and Yao, Yao and Cao, Xun and Zhu, Hao}, journal={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}
+      title={FATE: Full-head Gaussian Avatar with Textural Editing from Monocular Video}, author={Zhang, Jiawei and Wu, Zijian and Liang, Zhiyang and Gong, Yicheng and Hu, Dongfang and Yao, Yao and Cao, Xun and Zhu, Hao}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}
       year={2025},
 }
 ```